The Last House on the Left-1972

 Heavily influenced by Ingmar Bergman’s 1960 masterpiece The Virgin Spring, The Last House on the Left (1972) is essentially the same story.

-The time is modern and the locale is switched from Sweden to New York and the religious exploration is not there.
-But, rest assured, both films are brutal and not for the faint of heart.
+The time is modern, the locale is switched from Sweden to New York, and the religious exploration is absent.
+But rest assured, both films are brutal and not for the faint of heart.

-It’s not violence for violence’s sake though and a powerful revenge tale surfaces amid unique camera styles and settings.
+It’s not violence for violence’s sake, though, and a powerful revenge tale emerges amid unique camera styles and settings.

-Wes Craven, who put the horror genre back on the map decades later in 1996 with Scream writes and directs the independent and raw The Last House on the Left.
+Wes Craven, who put the horror genre back on the map in 1996 with Scream, writes and directs the raw, independent The Last House on the Left.

-The film brings powerful realism to the terrifying actions of horrible people and if that’s too much for some they shouldn’t watch this film.
+The film brings powerful realism to the terrifying actions of horrible people; if that’s too much for some, they shouldn’t watch it.

-Craven’s genius is mixing sunny, cheery sequences, poppy music, and comic relief with uncomfortable scenes of rape and torture so well that the audience’s reaction is guttural and rage infused.
-The dark scenes occur on a sunny afternoon in the woods with upbeat music on what would otherwise be a pleasant day.
+Craven’s genius is mixing sunny, cheery sequences, poppy music, and comic relief with uncomfortable scenes of rape and torture so well that the audience’s reaction is guttural and rage-infused.
+The dark scenes unfold on a sunny afternoon in the woods, set to upbeat music, making what would otherwise be a pleasant day feel unsettling.

-Many horror sequences add darkness, thunderstorms, or other special effects to set the proper mood but Craven goes way left of center.
+Many horror sequences use darkness, thunderstorms, or other special effects to set the right mood, but Craven goes way off center.

 A side story involves two incompetent police officers who unsuccessfully try to pursue the escaped convicts.

-I immediately was made aware of the very low-budget filmmaking with muted, grainy visuals.
+I was immediately made aware of the very low-budget filmmaking, with muted, grainy visuals.
 The cinematography is what makes The Last House on the Left work so well.
-With high caliber, glossy texture it would seem too polished.
+With high caliber and glossy texture, it would seem too polished.

 One murderer even gets his penis bitten off.